TMTM

 Deg Thai | Nashville, Tennessee

-Known for its "Thai with a twist," Deg Thai has won a slew of awards in Nashville in recent years.
+Known for its "Thai with a twist," Deg Thai has won a slew of awards in Nashville in recent years (and is now a restaurant — the truck is temporarily closed, too).
 That's all thanks to offerings such as grilled chicken basil, grilled chicken green curry, chicken toasted sweet chili, and, of course, the classic chicken pad Thai.

 Related: The Best (and Worst) Foods to Get Delivered, According to Chefs